Reducing Racial and Ethnic Disparities

 - Other Resources

-CCLP is collaborating with the Center for Juvenile Justice Reform at Georgetown University to offer a three and a half day intensive training designed to support local jurisdictions in their efforts to reduce racial and ethnic disparities in their juvenile justice system.
-The Reducing Racial and Ethnic Disparities in Juvenile Justice Certificate Program will be held in Washington, DC from September 23rd-27th, 2013.
+CCLP is collaborating with the Center for Juvenile Justice Reform at Georgetown University to offer an intensive training designed to support local jurisdictions in their efforts to reduce racial and ethnic disparities in their juvenile justice system.
 Click here for more information on the program, including application instructions.

 - DMC e-News reports on efforts to reduce Disproportionate Minority Contact, or DMC, in juvenile justice systems in the DMC Action Network.
 Sign up here to receive DMC eNews by email, or download a previous issue below.

 - DMC eNews Issue #37 -- Sherry Lupton Wins the Ruby M. Payne Cook Award and New MacArthur Cross-Network Grants March 2014 [Download]

 - DMC eNews Issue #36 -- Outagamie County Closes ItsJuvenile Detention CenterJanuary/February 2014 [Download]

 - DMC eNews Issue #35 -- Comprehensive Training on Reducing Racial and Ethnic Disparities in the Juvenile Justice System and Resources about Trauma-Informed Care October 2013 [Download]

 - DMC eNews Issue #34 -- Outagamie Embraces Family Engagement, Drops Arrest Rates 32% and Lancaster's Interfaith Community Network Tackles DMC July/August 2013 [Download]